cicdops/awesome-ciandcd/README.md

 ## Online Build System
 * [cloudbees](http://www.cloudbees.com) the Enterprise Jenkins Company
+* [elasticbox](https://elasticbox.com)  A DevOps approach that focuses on reusable application components as a service, and enables operations to provide IT as a Service
 * [coveralls](https://coveralls.io)  Track your project's code coverage over time, changes to files, and badge your GitHub repo
 * [shippable](https://www.shippable.com)  Hosted continuous integration and deployment service built on docker
 * [circleci](https://circleci.com)  Continuous Integration for web apps.